About the January 2023 NIH data management & sharing policy

 - Approximately 3,500 file views, downloads, and streams per day

-Counts are accurate as of July 1, 2023.
+Counts are accurate as of October 1, 2024.

 Selecting a repository for deposit

 The DRS can accept most datasets under a 1TB, and will accept any file type, which makes it a suitable home for many research outputs.
 But, the DRS may not be the best place for you to store the data!
 Other professionals in your discipline or subject area may have a preferred repository that is better suited to the data produced by your research.
-Check out https://fairsharing.org/ to find data repositories in your discipline, or contact your subject librarian for help finding the right repository for you.
+Check out Fairsharing to find data repositories in your discipline, or contact your subject librarian for help finding the right repository for you.

 Consider a few factors when selecting a repository for deposit: